Navyhoang/North-America-Energy-Industry/1_Descriptive_Analysis/README.md

 *   Stations with installed capacipy of more than 1MG electrical energy generated from renewable energy sources.
 *   Data were collected for all countries in North America
-*   Renewable Energy sources include: biomass, hydroelectric, pumped-storage hydroelectric, geothermal, solar, and wind.
+*   All Energy sources include: biomass, hydroelectric, pumped-storage hydroelectric, geothermal, solar, and wind.

 # Techniques: